dotnet/performance/docs/benchmarking-workflow-corefx.md

 C:\Projects\corefx> build -Release
 ```

 **The most important build artifact for us is CoreRun**.
 CoreRun is a simple host that does NOT take any dependency on NuGet.
 BenchmarkDotNet generates some boilerplate code, builds it using dotnet cli and tells CoreRun.exe to run the benchmarks from the auto-generated library.
 CoreRun runs the benchmarks using the libraries that are placed in its folder.
-When a benchmarked code has a dependency to `System.ABC.dll` version 4.5 and CoreRun has `System.ABC.dll` version 4.5.1 in its folder, then CoreRun is going to load and use `System.ABC.dll` version 4.5.1. **This is why having a single clone of .NET Performance repository allows you to run benchmarks against private builds of CoreCLR/FX from many different locations.**
+When a benchmarked code has a dependency to `System.ABC.dll` version 4.5 and CoreRun has `System.ABC.dll` version 4.5.1 in its folder, then CoreRun is going to load and use `System.ABC.dll` version 4.5.1. **This means that with a single clone of this dotnet/performance repository you can run benchmarks against private builds of CoreCLR/FX from many different locations.**

 Every time you want to run the benchmarks against local build of CoreFX you need to provide the path to CoreRun: